omar0ali/clo835-k8s-cluster-assignment2/README.md

 ## Overview
-Will build a containerized application in a single-node K8s cluster using KIND (Kubernetes in docker).
+Will build a containerized application in a single-node K8s cluster using [KIND](https://kind.sigs.k8s.io/) (Kubernetes in docker) [kind docs](https://kind.sigs.k8s.io/).
 Similar to the previous assignment [assignment1](https://github.com/omar0ali/portable-cloud-assignment1)  we will use the same web application from the following repository.

 [https://github.com/ladunuthala/clo835_summer2023_assignment1](https://github.com/ladunuthala/clo835_summer2023_assignment1)